mustafaaca/bookstore/README.md

 In this desktop app :

-You can sign up,
-You can login,
-You can login as admin,
-You can show books that in database,
-You can update books that in database,
-You can delete books that in database,
+You can sign up, login, login as admin, show books that in database, update books that in database, delete books that in database, make order, show orders.
-You can make order,
-You can show orders.